AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 > Notice: when $\d = 1$, $\Ivpkappd = \Ivpkapp$.
 Often, it will be unncessary to diversify the below data, but we keep $\d$ around for the most generality.

----

-## Derive stealth address
+## Derive stealth public keys

 > All of the key information below is Alice's

+Stealth Public Keys are used for generating Stealth Addresses.
 For Bob to derive a Stealth Address for Alice, Bob derives:

 <!-- prettier-ignore -->
 | Thing | Derivation | Name | Comments |